teverse/tevapps/readme.md

 `version` defines a version for your app

+## Permissions
+You can toggle access to objects under the teverse namespace

 # scripts
 When your app is loaded, Teverse will search for a main.lua file and run it automatically if found.
 This is the main entry point to your app.